 Since we are out in the field interacting daily with nurses, physicians, and facilities, we’re essentially the face of 180 Medical.
 The main part of my job is to create, maintain, and grow business within my territory by interacting with multiple urology accounts throughout my state.
 We work to gain referrals from these offices and facilities by nurturing relationships, providing the best service, and setting ourselves apart from other representatives out in the field today.
 We are fully trained with a wealth of knowledge, which we bring to all accounts, so that when/if an office has a need or a question, we’re there for them.

-Not only are the sales representatives fully trained and ready to help, we have a whole team of specialists at the company headquarters who are just as passionate about taking care of patients and going the extra mile.
+Not only are the sales representatives fully trained and ready to help, but we also have a whole team of specialists at the company headquarters who are just as passionate about taking care of patients and going the extra mile.
 We get to interact on a daily basis and strive together to provide the best care for our patients.

 I always get asked what are some great qualities of a sales rep, and I always say that you must be a driven self-starter and problem-solver, be excellent with your time management, have the heart of a teacher, be influential, and most importantly, have fun with your job.